coob-app/plugins/plugins/singlechoose/README.md

 2. **Configure the Question**:
    - Enter your question text
    - Add 2-10 answer options (minimum 2, maximum 10)
-   - Mark exactly one option as correct
+   - Mark exactly one option as correct (single choice only)
    - Add explanations for wrong answers (optional)
 3. **UI Features**:
    - "Add Option" button appears only when less than 10 options